 Well, the short answer is that private connections are always the safest.

 On private networks, Windows enables the network discovery features that lets other devices see and locate your computer on the network.
-While this allow for easier file sharing and networking capabilities, including the fan favorite HomeGroup feature, it also opens up your computer to certain security risks.
+While this allows for easier file sharing and networking capabilities, including the fan-favorite HomeGroup feature, it also opens up your computer to certain security risks.

 Ultimately, it’s all simple, really.